juancarlospaco/nimrun-action/README.md

 - `@github-actions` adds :eyes: Reaction to your Github issue comment when seen.
 - `@github-actions` adds 1 new Github issue comment with the Bisect results and stats.

-The bot will run the code on all Nim final versions from `1.0.0` to `devel`, finds at least 1 commit that fails and finds at least 1 commit that works, bisects commit-by-commit between that range of commits (FAILS..WORKS), re-builds Nim commit-by-commit and runs the code checking if it works, until it finds the specific commit that introduces the Bug.

-Users can Bisect their own bugs, core devs get the commit that introduced the bug.

-The Bot will match Github issue comments that first line starts with:

-- `"!nim c"`
-- `"!nim cpp"`
-- `"!nim js"`

-And followed by a code block of Nim source code.

 # Examples